-NBA Rumors: Warriors Still Interested In Anthony Davis After Latest Championship
+NBA Rumors: Warriors Still Interested In Anthony Davis After Latest Title

-The number of NBA teams with enough quality trade assets to acquire New Orleans Pelicans superstar center Anthony Davis is a small one, but the Golden State Warriors are on that list.
+Very few NBA teams have enough quality trade assets to acquire New Orleans Pelicans superstar center Anthony Davis, but the Golden State Warriors are among them.

-The Warriors are in the midst of celebrating their third championship in four seasons after sweeping LeBron James and the Cleveland Cavaliers in the 2018 NBA Finals.

-Golden State’s parade is set for Tuesday, but you can bet general manager Bob Myers and his staff already have discussed ways to improve the roster, whether that’s through the draft or acquisitions through free agency and/or trades.

-One player the Warriors still are keeping tabs on is Davis, as The Athletic’s Tim Kawakami recently explained.
+And while the Warriors are in the midst of celebrating their championship in four seasons, you can bet general manager Bob Myers and his staff already have discussed ways to improve the roster — which means keeping tabs on Davis, as The Athletic’s Tim Kawakami recently explained.

 Making a huge splash to acquire Davis after a third title in four seasons would be a pretty bold move for Golden State.
 If Davis ever did get put on the trading block, many teams, including the Boston Celtics, likely would be involved.
 When a player that good is up for grabs, every team needs to at least inquire about the chances of attaining him.

 The Warriors do need to upgrade at center, though.
 Draymond Green plays the position in their “Hamptons 5” lineup, and even though he’s an elite defender, he’s still undersized for the No. 5 spot.
-Jordan Bell, a second-round draft pick in 2017, had a nice rookie season, but as a center he’s a non-factor from 3-point range, as is JaVale McGee and Kevon Looney, Golden State’s other two centers who have started games.
+Jordan Bell, a second-round draft pick in 2017, had a nice rookie season, but as a center he’s a non-factor from 3-point range, as are JaVale McGee and Kevon Looney, Golden State’s other two centers who have started games.

-The Warriors are doing what every great team does: not getting satisfied.
-You should assume Myers will look into several avenues that could improve his roster this summer, and that might even include a free-agent meeting with James.
+Like every great team, the Warriors are refusing to be satisfied with recent success.
+You should assume Myers will look into several avenues that could improve his roster this summer, and that might even include a free-agent meeting with LeBron James.

 Thumbnail photo via Kyle Terada/USA TODAY Sports